 2) It might seem cheap to give homemade gifts, but for immediate family, such as parents and grandparents, it works, and is a bigger hit than a sweater or a pair of gloves.
 Bake a cake, make some brownies or cookies, do some research and build a Family Tree and put it in a frame.

 3) Shop online for the things you want to buy - but beware of stores that have high shipping.
 Places like Amazon have fixed shipping so you know what you're really going to pay, and most things are 1/3 cheaper than you'll find in the store.
+With the global COVID-19 Pandemic still underway, another good idea is to have them ship directly to the recipient, so you don't have to re-pack and re-ship.

 4) Target, Wal-Mart and dollar stores have some great gifts for under $5 that kids love.
 Target and Wal-mart both have great generic-brand toy packages in $5, $10, and $15 increments.
 These toy sets include balls, play doctor kits, die-cast cars, doll sets, toy trucks, a velcro target and balls, and train sets.